wiseupdata/databricks/README.md

 <details>
 <summary>
-  😍 Create a Simple Job Workflow with a Task, click here
+  Create a Simple Job Workflow with a Task 😍 click!
 </summary>

 > - Manually trigger